asjafjell/dotfiles-linux/README.md

 # How to set up Virtual Linux
-This is not a Dotfiles repo in it's purest form (like my [dotfiles-macos](https://github.com/asjafjell/dotfiles-macos) repo).
+This is not a Dotfiles repo in it's purest form (like my [dotfiles-macos](https://github.com/asjafjell/dotfiles-macos) repo) - Please follow and use ❤️.
 The purpose of this setup is to be able to use Intellij IDEA in an `Citrix Workspace` with vaguely similary keyboard setup in order to code.
 This works where the hardware is a mac with a physical Norwegian keyboard, American English as layout and the virtual device is Ubuntu 22.04.

 ## Guide